jpgmv1998/reproducible_paper_template/randomReferences.md

 [R interface for Apache Spark](https://spark.rstudio.com/) - RStudio's tutorial

 #### R Markdown

+:star: [Reproducible Research in R](https://monashdatafluency.github.io/r-rep-res/) - The main aim of this workshop is to set you on the right path of making your research more reproducible and shariable.

 [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.